-S. Saito, M. Takada and A. Taruya have, for the first time, developed a perturbation theory of large-scale structure formation for a mixed dark matter model containing cold dark matter and massive neutrinos (S. Saito, M. Takada & A. Taruya Phys.
-Rev. Letters 100 (2008) 191301; Phys.
+S. Saito, M. Takada and A. Taruya developed a perturbation theory of large-scale structure formation for a mixed dark matter model containing cold dark matter and massive neutrinos (S. Saito, M. Takada, A. Taruya Phys.
+Rev. Lett.
+100 (2008) 191301; Phys.
 Rev. D 80 (2009) 083528).
 Since massive neutrinos have a large free-streaming scale as a consequence of the thermal Big Bang history, they imprint a characteristic signature in the clustering features of galaxies.
-They compared the perturbation theory model to the galaxy power spectrum measured from the SDSS, and then derived an upper bound on the sum of the three-flavor neutrinos, given as $m{v,tot} < 0.81 \text{eV}$ (95% C.L.)
-[32].
+They compared the perturbation theory model to the galaxy power spectrum measured from the SDSS, and then derived an upper bound on the sum of the three-flavor neutrinos, given as $m{\nu,tot}<0.81$ eV (95% C.L.)
+[29].
 The analysis includes marginalization over nuisance parameters to model the effect of possible nonlinear galaxy bias.
 Since an N-body simulation for a mixed dark matter model is still challenging and the perturbation theory is known to serve as an accurate model in the weakly nonlinear regime, their constraints can be considered as one of the most robust neutrino mass constraints.
-S. Saito is now a member of the core team in the SDSS collaboration, and he and his collaborators are pursuing a further improved constraint of neutrino mass with the Data Release 11 data of the SDSS-III BOSS (F. Beutler, S. Saito et al., arXiv:1403.4599).
+S. Saito is now a member of the core team in the SDSS collaboration, and he and his collaborators obtained an improved constraint of neutrino mass with the Data Release 11 data of the SDSS-III BOSS (F. Beutler, S. Saito et al., Mon.
+Nott.
+Roy.
+Astron.
+Soc., 444 (2014), 3501-3516).

-Research results 18: Evolution of Galaxies
+[18]: Evolution of Galaxies